vbrajon/rawjs/doc.md

 `reduce :: Object (Function, Any) -> Any`

-Executes a reducer function on each element of the object, resulting in a single output value.
+Executes a reducer function on each properties of the object, resulting in a single output value.

 ```javascript
 user.reduce((acc, v, k) => {